Portland fishing community mourns the crew of the Emmy Rose

 As news of the tragedy spread, the New England fishing community reacted to the pain the families are feeling during the holiday season.

 Rosalee Varian, the daughter of the Emmy Rose’s owner, Rink Varian, attended the Maine State Pier vigil and said she created a fundraiser on GoFundMe.
 She said the proceeds will be split four ways to cover the financial needs of each crew member.
-As of Wednesday evening, the campaign had raised more than $22,000.
+As of Thursday night, the campaign had raised $57,393.

 The GoFundMe page also contains a slideshow of the crew members spending time with their family members and children.